GoyalAnunay/GoyalAnunay/README.md

 ## Objective

 Aspiring cybersecurity professional with a strong foundation in penetration testing, threat management, and digital forensics.
 I have earned certifications including CEH v12, Google Cybersecurity, and Cisco Cyber Threat Management.
-My goal is to secure a cybersecurity internship at Google while actively preparing for GPCSSI 2025.
 Passionate about offensive security, I have developed a graphical password authentication software as my first project and continue to work on hands-on security challenges.
 Additionally, I am currently working on a SOC automation project to enhance security operations through automation and efficiency.
 I am eager to contribute my skills, learn from industry experts, and stay ahead in the evolving cybersecurity landscape.

 ## 🏆 TryHackMe Badge